 Where to Stay in Prague

-Mid-Range – We recommend Hotel Tivoli Prague for good value and place to stay in Prague.
+Mid-Range – We recommend Hotel Tivoli Prague for good value and a place to stay in Prague.
 Situated next to the I. P. Pavlova metro station, and just a 10-minute walk from Prague’s central Wenceslas Square.
+Check prices here.